dcolli23/garmentnets_tracking/README.md

     python3 eval.py main.prediction_output_dir=$GARMENTNETS_ROOT/outputs/2023-04-01/23-09-36
     ```

-### Simulation
+## Simulation

-Cheng did the simulation with Blender and has shared the repository with me.
+For the original GarmentNets publication, Cheng did the simulation with Blender and has shared the repository with me.
+However, this code is several years old and relied on a Blender version that is significantly outdated.
+Due to this, I had to put in significant effort to revive the code.
+As such, I rewrote most of the code and only ported over the pertinent utility functions.
-I will be porting the simulation pipeline code as I work with it.

-The [simulation pipeline README](./simulation/README.md) details my thoughts as I work through it.
+The [simulation pipeline README](./simulation/README.md) *verbosely* details my thoughts as I worked through this process in addition to how to run the simulation pipeline.

 # Original GarmentNets Documentation

-This repository contains the source code for the paper [GarmentNets:
+As this repository is a fork of the original GarmentNets repository, this README also contains the documentation included with that repository in an attempt to make this work as reproducible as possible.
+The following is the original documentation for the repository that contains the source code for the paper [GarmentNets:
 Category-Level Pose Estimation for Garments via Canonical Space Shape Completion](https://garmentnets.cs.columbia.edu/).
 This paper has been accepted to ICCV 2021.

 ![Overview](assets/teaser_web.png)